ronaldoussoren/pyobjc/docs/core/objc-gc.rst

 (Historical) Objective-C Garbage Collection
 ===========================================

-On macOS versions 10.5 upto 10.12 Objective-C supported optional Garbage Collection (GC) instead of retain counts for code that is explicitly compiled to support (or require) garbage collection.
+On macOS versions 10.5 up to 10.12 Objective-C supported optional Garbage Collection (GC) instead of retain counts for code that is explicitly compiled to support (or require) garbage collection.

 PyObjC does *not* support the GC system, which means you cannot use PyObjC in host programs that